rpratama-codes/wooz-shortener-backend/README.md

 ## Environment Variable

-For the environment variable there is file reference at root this project named ``.env.example``, use this as the reference to configuring environment variable for this app.
+For the environment variable there is file reference at root this project named ``.env.example``, use this as the reference to configuring environment variable for this app. **Important: All environment variables must be filled.**

 ## Database and Caching

-This project is has initiated with PostgreSQL DB, and Redis as the caching. and if you have Docker Engine or Docker Desktop installed on your development environment. you can setup using docker compose from this project. **the credential also available at** ``docker-compose.yml``.
+This project is has initiated with PostgreSQL DB, and Redis as the caching. and if you have Docker Engine or Docker Desktop installed on your development environment. you can setup using docker compose from this project. **the credential also available at** ``docker-compose.yml``, you can modify the file and run with command ``docker compose up -d``.
 If not, you have to setup it manually and fill the environment variable that available on ``.env.example``.

 > After correctly setting up the database, please follow the configuration below to run the application features correctly.